ufukty/gonfique/README.md

 ![Gonfique logo](assets/Gonfique@400w.png)

-`gonfique` is tool that creates a Go struct type definitions for given YAML files which has custom schemas.
+`gonfique` is a tool that creates Go struct type definitions for given YAML file which has custom schemas.
 Since `gonfique` makes it easier to use custom schemas, developers can levarage dynamic-keyed configs to access information with autocomplete and without searching through items' values.
 Also existing Makefile users can get instantly notified when and where a config change breaks Go code (See [Serving suggestion](#serving-suggestions)).

 Before `gonfique`